 Other intravenous drug users are generally a bit reckless and careless, so they sort of don’t give a shit.
 Whereas you probably find that most steroid-only users are more conscious of their health and their body, so they just have…the idea of sharing a needle to them is just stupid anyway.
 They’re probably not even thinking about hep C. […] There’s a perception…unfortunately, there’s a perception that, you know, most people with hepatitis C are either junkies or…and that’s probably true, but so if you’re trying to target hep C education to weightlifters in gyms and that, they’d be like, ‘What the fuck are they trying to tell us about this for?
 We’re not junkies.’

 Returning to Shildrick, we can see how the healthy, proper and normative body is actively performed and maintained through boundary-work that (re)asserts binaries of sameness and difference, health and ill-health, and normality and abjection.
 Here, Tom makes a distinction between ‘reckless and careless’ intravenous drug users and ‘steroid-only users’ who are purportedly ‘more conscious of their health and their bod[ies]’.
 This binary functions to attribute hepatitis C and risk not to injecting per se (Harris, 2009; Fraser & Seear, 2011), but to specific forms of irresponsible and reckless injecting, where that irresponsibility is attributed to those who inject intravenously.
-In this sense, particular kinds of injecting subjects are constituted as more or less vulnerable to hepatitis C. Furthermore, not only is transmission presented as irrelevant to PIED consumers, it is suggested here (and by participants elsewhere) that targeting hepatitis C health education to PIEDs consumers is intrinsically irrelevant and in and of itself stigmatising, as Tom makes clear.
+In this sense, particular kinds of injecting subjects are constituted as more or less vulnerable to hepatitis C. Furthermore, not only is transmission presented as irrelevant to PIED consumers, it is suggested here that targeting hepatitis C health education to PIEDs consumers is intrinsically irrelevant and in and of itself stigmatising.
 Significantly, it is evident that because ‘junkies’ ‘serve to define by difference’ (Shildrick, 2002, p.
-71) the parameters of the healthy PIED-consuming body, and because hepatitis C is conflated with intravenous drug use, health education around hepatitis C is rendered for some participants a stigmatising enterprise.
+71) the parameters of the healthy PIED-consuming body – and because hepatitis C is conflated with intravenous drug use – health education around hepatitis C is rendered for some participants a stigmatising enterprise.
 This raises several tensions and questions about the nature of targeted hepatitis C health promotion and health education messages for PIEDs consumers, which we turn to now briefly in our conclusion.

 Conclusion

-In this analysis we have explored the ways in which notions of the body as healthy, secure and normatively embodied shape injecting practices, perceptions of risk and engagements with blood-borne virus prevention, particularly hepatitis C prevention.
+In this analysis we have explored the ways in which notions of the body as healthy, secure and normatively embodied shape injecting practices, perceptions of risk, and engagements with blood-borne virus prevention, particularly hepatitis C prevention.
 We argued that a conceptualisation of the body as clean, proper and fortifiable against risk underpins attention to particular hygiene practices that work to maintain the security and integrity of the body.
 At the same time, these perceptions also informed relatively little attention to the management of blood produced during injecting and the possibility of infection for others, particularly as these issues relate to hand-washing after injecting.
 We then observed how trust and hygiene overlapped to shape injecting practices during initiation and among peers.
 Assumptions about other people’s cleanliness informed decisions to share injecting equipment, and to inject and be injected by others.
 Finally we explored how the abjection of the ‘monstrous’ other, that is, people who inject (other non-PIED) drugs intravenously, is central to the performance of healthy embodiment for PIED consumers.
 Significantly, the stigmatisation of people who inject other drugs, and the conflation of hepatitis C with intravenous drug use, function to render hepatitis C transmission and acquisition as irrelevant, remote and implausible for men who inject PIEDs.